Fantastic Four 2099: Savage Land

-The Fantastic Four, along with the last refugees of Earth, finally settle in the Savage Land to rebuild humanity.
-Their next step is to send out a ship piloted by the Thing, and crewed by Father Jennifer and the mutants December, Twilight and Smith.
+The Fantastic Four, along with the last refugees of Earth, settle in the Savage Land to rebuild humanity.
+Their next step is to send out a ship piloted by the Thing, and crewed by Father Jennifer and the mutants December, Twilight, and Smith.
 The goal is to rendezvous with the human colony on Mars, in order to establish relations and ask for help.
 Cosmic rays cause the ship to crash.

 Back on Earth, Johnny and Susan despair as Reed drives himself to exhaustion to establish a technological infrastructure for the remaining humans.
-All three grieve for Ben's presumed loss, but Reed takes it the worst, actually hallucinating at one point that Metalhead is Ben.
+All three grieve for Ben's presumed loss, but Reed takes it the worst, hallucinating that Metalhead is Ben.

 Sue and Johnny confront Reed, who states his intention to stay in the 2099 era.
 They leave him behind.
 Reed accomplishes his goal, creating a repository of knowledge for the last of humanity.
 Shocked back to sanity by the databank's physical resemblance to his son Franklin, Reed races back to Four Freedoms Plaza just in time to join Johnny and Sue.
 They vanish into the Negative Zone, destination uncertain.

 The mutants later return to Earth with Martian aliens and resources in an attempt to help the survivors.

 Earth-96943

-Later in the Marvel 2099 reality of Earth-96943, it is shown that this Fantastic Four team were clones created by Uatu the Watcher to help 2099 humanity which is in danger of extinction.
-The Watcher is persuaded by the 2099 version of Moon Knight to keep the current Fantastic Four around and they prove invaluable to rebuilding Earth.
-Some of the highlights of their careers including becoming official Avengers, removing a barrier to space exploration and establishing a peace treaty with Atlanteans.
+Later in the Marvel 2099 reality of Earth-96943, it is shown that this reality's version of the Fantastic Four team were clones created by Uatu the Watcher to help 2099 humanity which is in danger of extinction.
+Uatu is persuaded by the 2099 version of Moon Knight to keep the current Fantastic Four around and they prove invaluable to rebuilding Earth.
+Some of the highlights of their careers including becoming official Avengers, removing a barrier to space exploration, and establishing a peace treaty with the Atlanteans.